dmbarbour/wikilon/docs/AboutAO.md

 ## AO Evaluation and Linking

 Dictionaries are the basic unit of AO evaluation.
+AO evaluation rewrites an AO dictionary into a different representation of the same AO dictionary.

         eval :: Dictionary → Dictionary

-Evaluation operates on each definition in a dictionary.
-This may be a lazy process, evaluating and linking only insofar as necessary for a particular observation on the dictionary.
-It is possible to evaluate an anonymous AO string in context of a dictionary.
-Doing so is equivalent to adding a new word and observing its evaluation.
+In practice, this evaluation may be lazy, i.e. such that we don't evaluate a subset of a dictionary unless relevant to an external agent, an incoming or anticipated query.
+Such queries might consist of evaluating an ABC program within the dictionary.

 ### Preservation of Link Structure